csc301-winter-2022/team-project-16-uoft-aerospace-team/deliverable-2/README.md

  * What type of license will you apply to your codebase?
  * What affect does it have on the development and use of your codebase?
  * Why did you or your partner make this choice?

+At the moment the project is under no license and will be kept private for the UofT Aerospace Team, but this may change during the term.